Joel Salinas

-Joel Salinas (/səˈliːnəs/; born July 11, 1983) is an American-born Nicaraguan neurologist, writer, and researcher, who is currently an Assistant Professor of Neurology at Harvard Medical School.
-He practices general neurology, with subspecialty in behavioral neurology and neuropsychiatry, at the Massachusetts General Hospital in Boston, Massachusetts.
-He is also a clinician-scientist at the Harvard T.H.
-Chan School of Public Health and the Framingham Study at the Boston University School of Medicine.
+Joel Salinas (/səˈliːnəs/; born July 11, 1983) is an American-born Nicaraguan neurologist, author, and scientist.
+He is the Chief Medical Officer and Co-Founder of Isaac Health and an associate professor of neurology at the NYU Grossman School of Medicine.
+He practices general neurology with subspecialty in behavioral neurology and neuropsychiatry.
+Prior to NYU, he was an assistant professor of neurology at Harvard Medical School and the Massachusetts General Hospital in Boston, Massachusetts.
+He is also a clinician-scientist with the Framingham Study at the Boston University School of Medicine.

 The subject of his 2017 book, Mirror Touch: A Memoir of Synesthesia and the Secret Life of the Brain is a collection of patient case histories and his personal experience with multiple forms of synesthesia, including mirror-touch synesthesia.
+In 2025, he co-authored Conflict Resilience: Negotiating Disagreement Without Giving Up or Giving In with negotiation expert Bob Bordone, which explores how neuroscience-informed strategies can help individuals successfully navigate challenging negotiations and interpersonal and societal conflict.